Commenting Systems and Responding to Comments

-For me the end result after a year and half of blogging is that I get comments on my posts daily.
+For me, the end result after a year and half of blogging is that I get comments on my posts daily.
 Wonderful, meaningful interaction with fellow book lovers on a daily basis.
-Loyal peeps who visit even when I am unplugged and on vacation and that my friends makes it all worth it.
+Loyal peeps who visit even when I am unplugged and on vacation and that my friends made it all worth it.
 Truly it’s of my favorite things about blogging.

 So that’s my take on Commenting systems and comments!

 Do you use a system I didn’t mention?
 Let me know:)